Choosing the Best Special Needs Activity Chair: An Ultimate Guide

 Frequently Asked Questions

-Q: What is a floor sitter?
+What is a floor sitter?

-A: A floor sitter is a pediatric activity chair that can easily be moved from one area to another, all while staying close to the floor.
+A floor sitter is a pediatric activity chair that can easily be moved from one area to another, all while staying close to the floor.
 Providing postural support, a floor sitter allows the child to be included in floor time with peers.

-Q: What is a high low activity chair?
+What is a high-low activity chair?

-A: A high-low (hi-lo) activity chair is so versatile that it can be like having more than one chair on a single frame.
+A high-low (hi-lo) activity chair is so versatile that it can be like having more than one chair on a single frame.
 High-low chairs can be for eating, reading, homework, or craft projects, and if you have a model with wheels, your high-low chair can take you most places.

-Q: What is an adaptive chair?
+What is an adaptive chair?

-A: An adaptive chair is a comfortable, alternative seating option that encourages proper positioning and posture for special needs children.
-It allows for increased peer interaction, which benefits physical and mental health of the user.
+An adaptive chair is a comfortable, alternative seating option that encourages proper positioning and posture for special needs children.
+It allows for increased peer interaction, which benefits the physical and mental health of the user.

-Q: What is a tomato chair?
+What is a tomato chair?

-A: A tomato chair is created by Special Tomato, which has a line of mobility and seating solutions for kids with special needs.
-All the company’s cushions are formulated from a waterproof yet breathable proprietary blend resulting in a soft, durable, latex-free material.
+A tomato chair is created by Special Tomato, which has a line of mobility and seating solutions for kids with special needs.
+All the company’s cushions are formulated from a waterproof yet breathable proprietary blend, resulting in a soft, durable, latex-free material.
 Tomato chairs have a soft inner core that allows children to sit comfortably for longer periods.

-Q: What is a Tumbleform chair?
+What is a Tumbleform chair?

-Q: What is a feeder seat?
+What is a feeder seat?

 Final Thoughts